Researched by licensed + unbiased insurance experts. Learn More

 Medicare Advantage Members and RRB Beneficiaries Will Also Be Affected

 Medicare Advantage: If you have Medicare Advantage (Medicare Part C), then you probably don’t carry your Original Medicare card on a daily basis.
 You’ll still receive a replacement Original Medicare card with a new Medicare number in the mail.
 This change will keep your information more secure if you do need to use your Medicare card.

 RRB: If your Medicare coverage comes from the Railroad Retirement Board, then you’ll get a new Medicare card too.
 Your card will have a Medicare number in place of your Social Security number.
 As with many of your Medicare communications, it will come from the Railroad Retirement Board instead of the Centers for Medicare & Medicaid Services.

 You Don’t Have To Do Anything To Get The New Medicare Card – But Check Your Address!

 Safety from scammers is still important when dealing with Medicare.
 Remember that no government agency will ask you to give personal or private information in order to receive your new Medicare card and Medicare number.

 You don’t have to pay for the new card, and you don’t have to provide any personal information.
 In fact, you don’t have to do anything at all to receive it.

 Since your card will come in the mail, you’ll want to make sure that your mailing address is up to date until it arrives.
 Change your address on file with Social Security by calling 1-800-772-1213 if you’ve moved recently.

+Still have space in your wallet?
 As you go through your Medicare files, take the chance to review your Medicare benefits.
-Still have space in your wallet?
-You can always use HealthCare.com’s Medicare search to find your preferred supplemental coverage.
+Use our Medicare search tool to discover affordable extra coverage near you.